 ✅ Create a Structured System for Group Work

 When students work together in groups, you can be sure the noise level in your room will go way up.
+But a noisy classroom can quickly turn collaborative activities into a chat-fest.
 A great way to control that is to provide a well-defined structure during cooperative learning activities.
 Two of my favorite strategies are having a designated speaker and using a talk light.

 A designated speaker is just what it sounds like – one person who does the speaking for the group.
 For example, you might play a review game with your class split into small groups.
 Instead of everyone in the group shouting out their answer, there should be a designated speaker.
 That’s the only person allowed to call out the answer.